langchain4j/langchain4j/README.md

 - Integration with more LLM providers (commercial and open)
 - Integrations with more embedding stores (commercial and open)
 - Support for more document types
-- Automatic moderation of inputs and outputs to / from LLM
+- Automatic moderation of inputs and outputs to/from LLM
 - Autonomous agents that can use tools:
     - Searching the internet for up-to-date information
     - Sending E-mails and messages